 Well, Isabel Beck et al gave us a handy system that allows us to answer this question.
-In her research, she splits the words into three tiers, which are categorised like so:
+In her research, she splits the words into three tiers, which are categorised as so:

 Tier 1 words: common, everyday words that students are likely to encounter with or without our intervention.

 Tier 2 words: higher-level vocabulary that is less common.

 Tier 2 words are the key here.
 It’s important we don’t neglect these words, not only because learners are less likely to encounter them, but also because they will empower learners to access a higher level of language with which they can communicate and understand ideas across the curriculum.

 Beck also states that to learn new vocabulary, learners must be exposed to it at least three times.
 With this research in mind, I have adopted the strategies listed below to make my students even more word rich!

 This idea is an amalgamation of Lemov’s suggestion of teaching key ideas through non-fiction texts and Head of English Rebecca Foster’s Reading Challenges.
 Each week, learners are given a text related to the current unit, which is rich in Tier 2 vocabulary.
 I select a maximum of 8 Tier 2 words that students must learn for homework as well as reading the weekly text.
 They are then tested on the words (first just definitions, then more challenging questions, putting the words in context).

 I use Lemov’s "cold calling" and "no opt-out" to test learners on vocabulary, and they must answer in full sentences - the learners know that if they have forgotten or answered incorrectly, I will go back to them after the correct answer has been given.

 For questions that place the words in context, I try to link them to the current unit and real-life examples.